aws-amplify/docs/js/tutorials/building-ionic-4-apps/index.md

 }
 ```

-You may notice that we are using dummy data to populate our Todo list.
-In Part 3, we will switch it with real backend data using an AWS AppSync query.
+You may notice that we are using dummy data to populate our todo list.
+In Part 3, we will switch it with real backend data using a GraphQL query with AWS AppSync.

 #### Creating listTab View

 The *listTab* component needs an HTML template for listing todo items.

-Create the file */src/app/listTab/listTab.page.html* with the following HTML markup:
+Create a new file */src/app/listTab/listTab.page.html* with the following HTML markup:

 ```html
 <ion-header>